wanyeonkim/PersonalProject/README.md

 ### Testing
 Tests were conducted multiple times with a different set of users.

 ### Version
 ```
 The Java version for this project was Coretto 11.
 ```

-# 2. Café food ordering mobile application
+## 2. Café food ordering mobile application
 ### Introduction
 This was our first mobile application for a café in South Korea.
+* This mobile application was developed using Flutter.
+* All illustrations were designed using Adobe Illustrator.

 Main features:
 1. Sign up and login.
    All users can view the menu.
 However, only registered users can add items to their cart and checkout.
 2. View menu items and add/remove them from cart.
 3. Apply voucher to the cart.

-* This mobile application was developed using Flutter.
-* All illustrations were designed using Adobe Illustrator.
 \*Code cannot be disclosed.

 <img src="HolmesCafeImages/signUp.jpg" width="200" > <img src="HolmesCafeImages/Home.jpg" width="200" >